Jerilderie Letter: Cameron Letter

-On 14 November 1878, the day before the members of the Kelly Gang were outlawed, a Victorian parliamentarian criticised the progress of the police hunt for the gang.
-In response to Donald Cameron’s criticism, Victorian Premier Graham Berry promised a 'searching enquiry' if sufficient evidence was provided.
-Kelly and Byrne read about this exchange in the newspapers and may have mistaken it as an opportunity to tell their side of the story.
+On 14 November 1878, the day before Kelly and his gang were outlawed, Victorian parliamentarian Donald Cameron, speaking in the Legislative Assembly, referred to statements suggesting that the "conduct of certain members of the police force" may have "led up" to the Stringybark Creek killings, and asked Premier Graham Berry to inquire into the origins of the Kelly outbreak and the actions of the police authorities.
+It is speculated that Kelly and Byrne read about this exchange in the newspapers and may have mistaken Cameron as sympathetic to the gang.
 Kelly dictated a long letter to Byrne with the intention of sending it to Cameron.

-On 9 December 1878, the Kelly Gang robbed the National Bank in Euroa, Victoria, after taking hostages at Younghusband's station nearby.
-Joe Byrne kept watch over the hostages at the station while the rest of the gang carried out the robbery, and some of the hostages recalled seeing Byrne working on a long letter.
+On 9 December 1878, the gang robbed the bank of Euroa, Victoria, after taking hostages at a pastoral station nearby.
+Byrne kept watch over the hostages at the station while the rest of the gang carried out the robbery, and some of the hostages recalled seeing Byrne writing copies of a long letter.

-Shortly after the Euroa robbery, Donald Cameron and Police Superintendent John Sadleir each received a copy of Kelly’s letter which he had signed 'Edward Kelly, enforced outlaw' and in which he attempted to tell his side of the events leading up to the killing of three policemen at Stringybark Creek in October 1878.
-The police advised against releasing the letter to the press for publication but reporters were permitted to read it.
-Newspaper accounts of the contents of Kelly's letter ranged from dismissive to sympathetic.
+Shortly after the Euroa robbery, Cameron and Police Superintendent John Sadleir each received a copy of Kelly's letter, signed "Edward Kelly, enforced outlaw", in which Kelly sought to justify his actions, portray himself and his family as victims of police persecution, and explain the Stringybark Creek killings as acts of self-defence.
+The police advised against releasing the letter to the press for publication, but reporters were permitted to read it and publish summaries.
+Newspaper accounts of the letter ranged from dismissive to sympathetic.